 We hope that our introduction to statistical and sampling designs to address the problem of omitted variable bias and causal inference from observational data has shown you, dear reader, that through thinking carefully about biological systems, we can draw on a solid set of existing methods to produce causally valid inferences from observational data.
 At the core is building an a priori causal model of how a system works, and then applying that to the statistical and sampling design that you will use in answering your causal questions.
 The techniques for addressing omitted variable bias are well within the standard statistical toolbox of most modern ecologists.
-The results, as seen in at least this one toy example, can be profound for our ability to understand biological systems.
-It is time to begin using these tools to address some of the most pressing questions in the study of Nature.
+The results, as seen in at least this toy example, can be profound for our ability to understand biological systems.
+It is time to begin using these tools to address some of the most pressing questions in the study of nature.

-Further, we hope that, in developing an understanding of how to accommodate OVB from spatial or temporal confounders, Ecologists can see the above concepts as part of a generalizable approach to handling confounding variables.
+Further, we hope that, in developing a deepened understanding of omitted variable bias, and strategies to control for both observed and unobserved confounding variables, Ecologists can see the above concepts as part of a generalizable approach to handling confounding variables.
 Many types of clusters in a study could have omitted variables lurking around the corner.
-With a large enough sample size and astute study design, we can structure our research to accommodate multiple suites of confounding omitted variables occurring at multiple levels of clustering.
+With a large enough sample size and astute study design, we can structure our study designs to control for confounding variables, whether they are observed or unobserved, occurring at multiple scales.
 While we have talked of sites and years, consider small-scale studies with cohort effects, individual effects, or lower levels.
 Consider larger-scale studies with not just sites and years but regions and decades.
-The framework remains the same, and the potential sources of OVB should reveal themselves through initial causal diagrams.
+The framework remains the same, and potential confounding variables can be identified in initial causal diagrams.
+Finally, some confounding variables could vary by both space and time and these designs can be extended to control for additional spatiotemporal variables (see Dee et al, in press).

 The approaches we present here are surely not a panacea.
 Model misspecification can lead to overconfidence that some omitted variable bias problems have been accounted for by these methods when, in truth, they have not.
-In particular, not fully reckoning with the way omitted confounding variables correlate with our causal variables of interest can produce models that are subtly misspecified - such as thinking that a confounding variable only varies in space, when it varies in both space and time.
+In particular, not fully reckoning with omitted confounding variables can produce models that are subtly misspecified, such as thinking that a confounding variable only varies in space, when it varies in both space and time.
 Moreover, while these methods might aid in accounting for known unknowns, we should always be humble in the face of unknown unknowns.
 If we are honest with ourselves, there is no full protection from these, other than attempting to ground our work in the blend of theory and natural history that is required for a truly insightful analysis.
 Accepting that our models are not perfect and that someday, someone will come along with a different one that will produce different conclusions and yield new insights is the cost of doing science.
-We must embrace creative failure rather than be paralyzed by it.